 You probably remember the first day your dog came home to live with you.
 But does your dog remember when they met you for the first time?
 The short answer is, they probably don’t.
 But that doesn’t mean they don’t remember you.

 Dogs may have some type of episodic memory, or the ability to remember specific events in the past.
 A recent study suggests this is possible.
 However, the same study shows that there are real limits to that type of memory for dogs.
-So your dog isn’t probably able to reflect back on your first moments together in the same way you do.
+So your dog is probably not able to reflect back on your first moments together in the same way you do.

 However, their associative memories mean that they know who you are, and they know they like you!
 They are also strongly affected by smell, as detailed in the latest book by canine cognition expert Alexandra Horowitz.
-Indeed, a dog’s sense of smell helps them recognize and “remember” you.
+Indeed, a dog’s sense of smell helps them recognise and “remember” you.

 Just because dogs lack episodic memory doesn’t mean they can’t remember anything that ever happened to them.
 It’s just that the vocabulary around animal memory is necessarily different than that around human memory.